-Want to single out just a clip to do some heavy post work (for instance, green screen, compositing or tracking in another application)?
-Use ClipExporter to export raw video clips as Quicktime self-contained or reference movies.
+Want to single out just a clip to do some heavy post work, like green screen, compositing, or tracking in another application?
+Use ClipExporter2 to export raw video clips as QuickTime self-contained or reference movies.

 Admittedly, the app isn’t faultless — retimed clips (speed changes) are not supported, and many FCPX effects are discarded upon FCPX to AE export.
 However, it’s still worth your time to download the free trial in order to see if the app works for you as a FCPX to AE workflow solution.